ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 This visualization uses the `ground_truth`, `ground_truth_metadata`, `field`, `predictions` and `model_names` parameters.
 `field` needs to be a category and there must be two and only two models (in the aligned lists of `predictions` and `model_names`).
-This visualization prudces a pie chart comparing the predictions of the two models for the specificed `field`.
+This visualization produces a pie chart comparing the predictions of the two models for the specified `field`.

 ![Compare Classifiers Predictions](images/compare_classifiers_predictions.png "Compare Classifiers Predictions")